 I would add to this that in thinking through the place of religion in contemporary life, we must understand its pervasively technological character as well.
 Technologies or the consequences of those technologies may spur re-thinking of moral commitments and spiritual commonplaces; they might be necessary media for making moral lives in the contemporary world possible, or constitute a formidable challenge to human flourishing.
 They might provoke conflict or serve as a focal point around which compromises can be reached.
-Humanistic scholars of technological.
+Humanistic scholars of technology emphasize that the technological is always social and the social is always technological.
 We should not be surprised to discover that religious lives and technological lives are entirely entangled.
 As we grapple with the project of creating social progress, it is worth taking the time to explore how assemblages of religious and technological lifeways themselves are productive of human flourishing, or the lack thereof, of lives that people have reason to value or which prevent valuable lives from being possible.